viblo/pymunk/docs/src/showcase.rst

 Pymunk has been used or referenced in a number of scientific papers

+* Vos, Bastiaan.
+  "The Sailing Tug: A feasibility study on the application of Wind-Assisted towing of the Thialf."
+  (2019).

 * Wong, Eric C.
   "Example Based Hebbian Learning may be sufficient to support Human Intelligence."